Entrepreneur Insurance Agency (EIA)

 Current Compensation/Commission Schedule <----- Click on link

-When Producer isn’t licensed, referral fees are paid per lead and amounts paid per lead are based on state laws
+When Producer isn’t licensed, referral fees are paid per lead and amounts paid per lead are based on state laws.
+Referral fees may be held and not paid until at least $30 is due to Producer.

 For purposes of this Schedule A, net premium shall be gross collected premium minus all commissions and fees owed by the carrier to any third party with respect to procurement of the Insurance Product.